What is a Rollator with a seat?

-A rollator walker with seat is an especially good choice for an elderly or disabled person who wants to get around on his or her own and is otherwise healthy enough to do so.
+A rollator with seat is an especially good choice for an elderly or disabled person who wants to get around on his or her own and is otherwise healthy enough to do so.

 They offer freedom at home and out and about, something that may not be possible without the walker.
 Many people find that they offer just the right amount of assistance to keep them moving about freely on their own.

 Because this device has three or four wheels, it is much easier to move around than a traditional walker because there is no need to pick it up to move it forward.

 To use the walker, the user simply grips the handles and pushes forward so the wheels make forward progress as the person walks.
 They can be pushed at any speed, making them fully customisable to the user.
 Many rollators also have brakes, giving the user even more control.

 Most rollators come equipped with four wheels, offering top-notch stability and reducing the risk of a fall.
 Some models come with only three wheels, but still offer similar levels of stability and control.

 The right one for you depends on your needs and to some degree, your preferences.
 That’s why it’s a good idea to test out a few options before making your choice so you’re sure you’re getting exactly what you want and need.

 There are several benefits to using a walker, the primary one being that they offer the user more mobility, reducing the need to depend on someone else for walking assistance.

 However, they have a lot more to offer as well.
 The stability offered by a walker reduces the risk of a fall and helps prevent an injury in someone who is injured or elderly.
 Having a walker also gives you more freedom, letting you take a walk around the block, shop for groceries, or go out to eat with a friend without having to use a wheelchair or call someone to help you.